 VISIT THE BARASOAIN CHURCH

-This beautiful church was the site of the First Philippine Republic, hence the name Malolos Republic, in 1899.
+This beautiful church, the Barasoain Church, was the site of the First Philippine Republic, hence the name Malolos Republic, in 1899.

 APPRECIATE PHILIPPINE HISTORY AT THE MUSEO NG REPUBLIKA NG 1899